 Simulation of NS-Capture Theory

-The above simulation is in the process of being adapted to the NS-Capture Theory.
+The above simulation was adapted to the NS-Capture Theory.

 In the meantime, there is another approach that is also quite instructive.
 Rather than an animation, it consists of ellipse descriptions.
 For example, consider the following: